bluescarni/mppp/doc/sphinx/tutorial_pybind11.rst

         m.def("test_unordered_map_conversion", test_unordered_map<mppp::real>);
     }

-Note that the exposed functions just return a copy of their input parameter.
+Note that we have exposed functions which just return a copy of their input parameter.
+This will allow us to verify that the automatic translation between mp++ and Python objects works as intended.
 Now let's try to call the exposed functions from Python:

 >>> import pybind11_test_01 as p
 >>> from fractions import Fraction as F